BroadbandForum/obbaa/docs/architecture/index.md

 further normalization to pAN YANG data model.
 The PMA Registry component then propagates the normalized notification or event to layers above it.
-When deployed as a BAA Actuator, the notification and events will be passed to the Aggregator component.When deployed as a UAM the notification and events are directed to the L1 Engine component.
+When deployed as a BAA Actuator, the notification and events will be passed to the Aggregator component.

+Further information on how Alarm notifications are reported is available [here](alarm/index.md#alarm_forwarding).

 ###### Interaction with SBI Connectors